bitwarden/splunk/docs/migration-guide.md

 Splunk admins need to update to any version after [TODO: add version number here] through Splunkbase.
 The download happens in place on their instance and does not require uninstalling their existing version of the Bitwarden Splunk application.

-Updating the application will not effect existing event polling configurations, events will continue to be polled just as before the update.
+Updating the application will not affect existing event polling configurations, events will continue to be polled just as before the update.

 ### Complete set up for event push delivery